 Lower oil content that causes the wood to break down quickly and leaves it vulnerable to pests and weather

 Flaws like splits, knots and cracks that cause the wood to fall apart over time

 A shorter lifespan due to imperfections and inferior development

 Our teak is kiln-dried for up to six weeks to make sure the wood is evenly dried and has 10% (+/- 2%) moisture content - a specific moisture content ensures the wood will not warp, crack or split over time.
 Speeding up or skipping the kiln-drying process leads to dry, defective teak that will expand and contract unevenly, breaking down joints and threatening stability.

 Sustainably Sourced and Grown

 Our teak is grown in sustainable, government-managed forests in Indonesia.
-For every tree that is taken down, more than one is planted to replace it, making sure that environmental balance is maintained and that the teak forest can be sustainably and responsibly harvested for generations to come.
+For every tree that is taken down, more than one is planted to replace it, making sure that the environmental balance is maintained and that the teak forest can be sustainably and responsibly harvested for generations to come.

-Teak is not native to Indonesia - it is a plantation crop specifically grown for use in furniture, sailing, and construction.
+Teak is not native to Indonesia - it is a plantation crop specifically grown for use in furniture, sailing and construction.
 Indonesia's government oversees the plants throughout their long growth cycle from seedling to harvest, and strives to continually improve methods with modern science and technology.